-Enjoy this stunning, organically grown blend of aromatic spices and rich black tea.
+Enjoy this stunning blend of aromatic spices and rich black tea.

-Ingredients: Organically grown ingredients from Sri Lanka – loose leaf black tea, cinnamon, ginger, cardamom, black pepper and cloves.
+Ingredients: Loose leaf black tea from Kenya plus organically grown ingredients from Sri Lanka - cinnamon, ginger, cardamom, black pepper and cloves.

 A little more about this tea ...

 We take the quality and flavour of our teas very seriously but none more so than our masala chai tea.
-In 2016 we started working with an organic tea garden in Sri Lanka.
+In 2016 we started working with an organic tea garden in Sri Lanka and this is where the spices for this blend are sourced.
 We are really thrilled to offer you this beautiful option which we consider is one of the best available.
 Not only is it delicious and warming it also offers a double dose of antioxidants in the form of tea and spices.

 The medicinal benefits of spices have been recognised in Chinese and Indian natural medicine for centuries.
 Three spices that traditionally appear in a masala chai blend are cinnamon, ginger and cardamom.
 As well as tasting great, the benefits of these warming spices include – strengthening a weak digestive system, stimulating circulation, easing the symptoms of colds and flu and settling an upset tummy.
 One cup of this a day will assist your body to fight the forces of evil (if you prefer caffeine free try our Spiced Rooibos).
 An ancient tradition was to stir your cup of tea with a cinnamon stick so it could impart its warming, relaxing goodness.